Jumperkables/a_vs_c/plots_n_stats/tvqa/README.md

 The follow up experiments determining the relative distribtion of concreteness and imagability in TVQA.
 * Early October
 * As in 0, uses only MRC norms, range 1-7.
+* Contains the concreteness distribution across the TVQA datasets in its different areas.